VO2max, How to Improve your Cardiopulmonary Fitness & Why!

 Incorporating horizontal pull exercises into your routine is key to developing a balanced upper body, improving posture, and enhancing functional strength.
 Whether you choose free weights, cables, or bodyweight variations, the horizontal pull movement is an essential addition to any well-rounded strength training program.
 The primary muscles engaged during the horizontal pull involve the latissimus dorsi (lats), rhomboids, trapezius and rear deltoids, as well as your forearm and core muscles.

 As with all exercises, it is critical to gradually build up to the more challenging exercises to ensure safety is maintained.
-Within this blog, included are some exercise progressions and regressions for you to work through.
+Within this blog, you will find some exercise progressions and regressions for you to work through.
 Additionally, this movement can be further progressed, which will be discussed in future blogs.

 Standing Row